gabrieleteotino/bluish-capsule/content/project/ngrx-in-depth/2-store-in-detail/5-store-freeze.md

   : [];
 ```

-Now to test the library we can try to change a state in the store, for example let's change the logout reducer to
+Now to test the library we change a state in the store, for example let's change the logout reducer to

 ```js
 case AuthActionTypes.LogoutAuths: